by Frederic M. Douglas and James E. Hawes

 AIPLA – the profession’s national organization – see AIPLA.org

-* The Chisum Patent Academy holds upcoming patent law seminars in Houston, Texas on March 5-6, 2018 and Cincinnati, Ohio on March 8-9, 2018.
-There will be a Seattle, Washington seminar in the fall of 2018.
+* The Chisum Patent Academy holds upcoming patent law seminars in Houston, Texas on February 21-22, 2019 and Seattle, Washington on August 8-9, 2019.
+Complete syllabi for all Chisum seminars are available at http://chisum-patent-academy.com/past-seminars/.
 There are a possible 18 CLE credits for these seminars.
 Each seminar is limited to ten attendees.
 More info at https://chisum-patent-academy.com/upcoming-patent-law-seminars/.

 For more information about any of the patent topics mentioned consult Patent Application Practice.
 Trademark topics are discussed in Trademark Registration Practice.
 Both are published by West and updated twice a year.
 For patent prosecution or litigation questions, contact Fred Douglas at 949/293-0442 or by email at email@example.com.